Jacoby & Meyers: History

-Innovations

 Following the firm's formation, the legal community faced a market saturated with lawyers and law firms that adopted many of Jacoby & Meyers' innovations, accepting credit card payments, charging flat fees, and using computer systems to track cases.
 By 2010 the firm's television advertising spending exceeded $10 million per year.
 The firm had products that focused on personal injury, mass torts (pharmaceutical litigation) where litigation was more lucrative, product liability, consumer legal services and legal forms, but began expanding its practice in bankruptcy, Social Security, and criminal defense.

 In October 2012 the firm "began selling online legal forms" as one of the first law firms to follow in the footsteps of "no-frills" legal startups such as LegalZoom and Rocket Lawyer.

 In 2011, Jacoby & Meyers challenged the constitutionality of R.B.C 5.4, New Jersey's ban on non-lawyer ownership of a law firm.
 In 2014, Jacoby & Meyers voluntarily dismissed the case.

+At the 2022 Golden Gavel Awards, the firm's founder Len Jacoby became the first person inducted into the National Trial Lawyers Advertising Hall of Fame.
+In 2022, Jacoby & Meyer also partnered with the Los Angeles Dodgers to host a backpack and school supplies giveaway at Dodger Stadium.

+In popular culture

+The 1989 Beastie Boys rap song "Shadrach" contains the lyrical line "I got more suits than Jacoby & Meyers."